Extended Learning Opportunities

 Educational visits and trips are frequently arranged to enhance and extend the children’s learning.
 Parents and carers will be informed about these trips with as much notice as possible, although sometimes opportunities will present themselves at shorter notice.
 Parents and carers are asked to provide permission for the school year which covers local visits but will be asked for specific permission for trips further afield.
 Although some trips are free, many will involve costs and in this case parents and carers will be asked for a voluntary contribution (please see below).

 During their time at Malin Bridge Primary, children will also have the opportunity to take part in residential visits.
-The Y6 children visit Kingswood for a week in the Spring term, the Y4 children visit Thornbridge for a week in the Autumn term and Y2 children visit Whirlow Farm for two nights in the Spring/Summer term.
+The Y6 children visit Kingswood for a week in the Spring term, the Y4 children visit Thornbridge for a week in the Summer term and Y2 children visit Whirlow Farm for two nights in the Spring/Summer term.
 We believe that residential visits offer children a fantastic opportunity and experience and we are very grateful to the commitment of our staff in making them possible.

 Under the terms of the Education Reform Act 1988, schools are not allowed to charge for activities offered to pupils during the school day, though the school may ask for voluntary contributions.
 If your child’s class is involved in an educational visit, parents will be asked if they are prepared to make a voluntary contribution.
 It will be made clear whether the visit is dependent upon voluntary contributions being made.
 If the visit takes place, all children in the class will go, whether or not the parents have made a voluntary contribution.